-Where the House and Senate are on Internal AI
+Updated: Where the House and Senate Are on Internal AI

 When it comes to adopting modern technology, “government innovation” has long been at risk of being an oxymoron.
-In the case of adapting to the emergence of artificial intelligence (AI) however, Congress is telling a different story.
-While debates continue across Capitol Hill on approaches to regulation of these emerging technologies, institutional offices within the Senate and House of Representatives are taking steps to prepare for the impending paradigm shift.
-For the first time in recent memory, Congress isn’t “behind the times” but rather is proactively setting clear policy guidance to foster institutional agility in the face of AI’s exciting potentials.
+In the case of adapting to the emergence of AI however, Congress tells a different story.
+While debates continue across Capitol Hill on approaches to regulation of these emerging technologies, institutional offices within the Senate and House of Representatives have taken steps to explore the effects of this paradigm shift on internal Congressional operations.
+For the first time in recent memory, Congress isn’t “behind the times,” but rather has proactively taken steps to set policy guidance, fostering institutional agility in the face of AI’s exciting potentials, and continues to update policies to allow for innovation.

-Following the launch, in June the CAO’s House Information Resources (HIR) provided House-wide guidance regarding authorized use of GenAI on House-issued devices.
-This policy, which is still in place today, sets the following parameters:
+Following the launch, in June 2023 the CAO’s House Information Resources (HIR) provided House-wide guidance regarding authorized use of GenAI on House-issued devices.
+This policy:

-• Under HISPOL17, ChatGPT Plus, the paid version, is the only approved AI Large Language Model (LLM) for use on official devices due to its advanced privacy features.
-It is made clear within the guidance that offices experimenting with these tools assume the associated risks.
+• Authorized the use of ChatGPT Plus, the paid version, as the only approved AI Large Language Model (LLM) for use on official devices due to its advanced privacy features

-• Use of ChatGPT is only authorized for research and evaluation tasks.
+• Limited authorized use of ChatGPT to research and evaluation tasks

 Senate Guidance and Initiatives